isomerpages/moe-beattysec/_student-life/Hearing Loss Support.md

 <p>At Beatty Secondary School, we believe that every child matters.
 We raise
 awareness of the challenges faced by the hearing loss community and celebrate the strengths of our students through our Deaf Awareness Programme.
-This helps foster a supportive and inclusive environment for all.</p>
+This helps foster a supportive and inclusive culture.</p>
 <h3><strong>Fostering Independence</strong></h3>
-<p>We aim to develop our students into purpose-driven, independent stewards.
+<p>We aim to develop our students into independent, purpose-driven stewards.
 By integrating hearing assistive technologies, such as frequency modulation systems and speech-to-text applications, we empower our students to take control of their learning.</p>